 27) At Tidbinbilla Peak summit 1562 m ~~~

 There is a cairn and a cement platform for a trig that has long since disintegrated.

-28) David and I at Tidbinbilla Peak summit
+28) DH and I at Tidbinbilla Peak summit

 29) At the summit towards south-west is Tidbinbilla Mountain 1615 m (left arrow) and The Pimple 1462 m (right arrow).
 I would like to climb them one day, but not today.